harshitjain17/Library-Management-System/README.md

 # Library-Management-System
-Used Python to build a full-fledged professional library management system to simplify basic and advanced tasks in the library and was successfully able to manage to test it on 420+ library logs
+Built a Python-based professional library management system that streamlines basic and advanced tasks in a library setting; the system passed tests on 500+ library logs

-5 problems I solved using this project are listed below:
+Developed multiple features and functions for the system, including:
-1. Checking the student’s eligibility to borrow a book on a particular day for a certain number of days
+ - Checks the student’s eligibility to borrow a book on a particular day for a certain number of days
-2. Finding the most borrowed/popular books in the library
+ - Finds the most borrowed/popular books in the library
-3. Finding the book that has the highest borrow ratio
+ - Finds the book that has the highest borrow ratio
-4. Producing a sorted list of most borrowed books / books with the highest usage ratio
+ - Produces a sorted list of the most borrowed books/books with the highest usage ratio
-5. Calculating the pending fines at the end of the log / at a specific day in the log
+ - Calculates the pending fines at the end of the log / at a specific day in the log